countryraised/farm-records-frontend/README.md

 ![ERD](./images/auth401.png)
  In the end too much time and effort was spent on it and it was abandoned.
 I would prefer to have it working but should have saved that until later in the project.

+ The ability to add maps turned into a much more intensive job than I anticipated and time researching that.

 ### Additional Comments